Behordeun/dbt_intro/README.md

 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers
 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
-- Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices Learn more about snowflakes [in the docs](https://docs.snowflake.com/)
+- Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices.
+- Learn more about snowflakes [in the docs](https://docs.snowflake.com/)